MockMotor is capable of setting up stateful scenarios where the mock accounts are updated by the results of the flow execution.

 You do not have to do anything special to update all selected accounts with the same value.

-For example, when moving a number of accounts into a different department you need to update each of them with the new department number.
+For example, when moving several accounts into a different department, you need to update each of them with the new department number.

 Then the following configuration will update each of the selected accounts property